georgebrock/sindresorhus.github.com/_apps/velja.md

 *You may have to enable the service in “System Preferences › Keyboard › Shortcuts › Services”.*

+#### Open link in an website-wrapper app

+Let's say you have generated a website wrapper app for facebook.com using an app like [Unite](https://www.bzgapps.com/unite) or [Coherence](https://www.bzgapps.com/coherence) and you want all links to Facebook to go to this app instead of your browser:

+- Open the Velja settings and go to the “Rules” pane.
+- Create a new rule and give it a name.
+- Select the website wrapper app in the “Open in” field.
+- Create a new “URL Matchers” matcher and write “facebook.com” in the the “Match” field.
+- Click “Save”.

 #### Browser extensions

 - Safari — Built-in.
 Just enable it in the Safari settings.